jambsik-labs/jambsik-labs.github.io/index.md

 It is a component library in which we can create all those common components between our applications.
 It will give us the ability to reduce code copied by our projects.

 These components must be transversal to our business and at no time should they have any logic to it.
-In order to know which component to put in the library, we can follow the rule that if it is needed in more than one project, it is reusable.
+In order To know which component include in the library, we can follow the rule that if it is needed in more than one project, it is reusable.
 If it is something customised or only for a specific project, it should not be added to our library.

 ### What kind of components can we create here?